eagles-project/mam4xx/.github/pnnl-ci/README.md

 It needs to have the Developer role and `write_repository` permissions.

+This also creates a bot user that can run the jobs.
+You can set the variable `GITLAB_USER` to be the name of the token.
+Currently `githubsync`.

 Once you have generated this in GitLab, paste the token as a secret in the GitHub variable `GITLAB_ACCESS_TOKEN` [here](https://github.com/eagles-project/mam4xx/settings/secrets/actions).

 #### GITLAB_PIPELINE_TRIGGER_TOKEN